hmcts/apim-tests/README.md

 | `PROXY_HOST`           | vpn proxy host name                                                                 |
 | `PROXY_PORT`           | vpn proxy port                                                                      |

+Notice that the CI expects these environment variables as well.

 ## Commands

 You can use the command `make test` to trigger policies tests.